energyaudit/JavaExample/README.md

 ## How to use

-Clone this repository using a git client as a first step, build project
+Clone this repository using a git client as a first step,mark src as source root. build project

 ### Running Locally UI test
 - All browser-related tests are runnable whatever you laptop operation system mac or windows.
 If the test case is web browser-related and your pc  is windows please use the code line :